watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

-#Instructions to set up mujoco and torch on your hpc
+# Instructions to set up mujoco and torch on your hpc

 ssh into netid@hpc.shanghai.nyu.edu
-#run the following command to get an interactive shell. your login shell doesn't have updated version of glibc, so you should set up env here, note that you should use aquila as your partition
+run the following command to get an interactive shell. your login shell doesn't have updated version of glibc, so you should set up env here, note that you should use aquila as your partition (add flag --gres=gpu:1 if you want try gpu)
 ```
-srun -p aquila --gres=gpu:1 --pty --mem  500 -t 0-01:00 bash
 srun -p aquila --pty --mem  500 -t 0-01:00 bash
 ```
 This will let you enter a new shell, on a compute node in the aquila partition